 - Coaching psychology

 - Sport performance analysis

 - Applied sports coaching

 - Sports science support

 Entry onto the Foundation Degree in Sports Coaching programme is through one of two routes; applicants who have completed a Level 3 programme of study and attained a minimum of 280 UCAS tariff points or 112 UCAS tariff points (on the new tariff points system) will be accepted onto the programme.
-Alternatively, applicants that do not meet these tariff points but have relevant industry experience will also be considered upon interview.
+Alternatively, applicants that do not meet the required tariff points but have relevant industry experience will also be considered upon interview.

-Applicants are also required to have grade 4 or above in GSCE English Language and maths, or hold an equivalent Level 2 Functional Skills qualification in English and maths.
+Applicants are also required to have Grade 4 or above in GSCE English language and maths, or hold an equivalent Level 2 Functional Skills qualification in English and maths.
 Applicants may also be required to provide academic references.

 To find out more about UCAS points, please visit: https://www.ucas.com/ucas/undergraduate/getting-started/ucas-undergraduate-entry-requirements

 Completion of the programme provides students with a number of options including further study; this could be a final year 'top-up' to a degree programme at Newman University or possibly at a number of other local and national universities.
 You could also apply for a range of career opportunities within the wider sports industry.